Teacher Tips to Improve Homework Completion

 “Johnny’s mother told me three times that he will sit down and complete his homework the minute he walks in the front door.
 Yet, Johnny still is not completing his homework.”

 Unfortunately, there are far too many anecdotal stories like these in our elementary schools.
 It can be very frustrating when the teacher appears to care more about the child’s education than the parent.
 There are no easy answers to solve all the situations when kids do not complete their homework, but these are several effective tips that may help with many students.
-There are a several actions listed below that teachers may employ to improve the likelihood their students will complete nightly homework.
+Several actions listed below may assist teachers to improve the likelihood their students will complete nightly homework.

 Teacher Tips to Improve Nightly Homework Completion.